GorillaAshtray/voyager-home-assignment/README.md

 5. **Configure EC2s on AWS using Ansible**

+   To configure the ec2s using ansible, you can run the `run_ansible.sh` script:

+   `./run_ansible.sh` from the root of the repo

+   Alternatively:

-   Before running the actual Ansible playbook, you need to run the `update_ansible_hosts_file.py` script using Python 3.
+   Before running the actual Ansible playbook, the `update_ansible_hosts_file.py` script needs to be executed.
 This script ensures that the `hosts.ini` file is updated according to the new public IPs of the EC2 instances.

-   To run the script:

    `python3 ./scripts/update_ansible_hosts_file.py`

-   Afterwards, you can use Ansible freely to configure your instances:

    `cd ./configure-ec2s`
    `ansible-playbook -i inventory/hosts.ini playbooks/configure_ec2s.yaml`
    `cd ..`

-   Alternatively, to initialize and configure the AWS services in one fell swoop, run the following from the root of the repository:

-   `chmod u+x ./init_and_config_ec2s.sh`
-   `./init_and_config_ec2s.sh`

 6. **To take a snapshot of an EBS volume, run the following:**